 There are various causes of constipation, such as the Life circumstances and psychological factors.
-Accordingly, there is no general form of therapy, but it must be adapted to the exact cause.
-In general, it can be said that laxatives should only be used for a short period of time, because if they are taken for a longer period of time, the intestines become sluggish and work less.
+Accordingly, there is no general form of therapy; instead, it must be adapted to the exact cause.
+In general, it can be said that laxatives should only be used in the short term, as the bowel becomes sluggish and works less if taken over a longer period of time.

-Simple means are physical activity, stress reduction and a Adjustment of the diet.
-In case of diarrhea, eat less animal products, instead increase the intake of fiber, fluids, fruits and vegetables.
+Simple means are Physical activity, stress reduction and a Adaptation of the diet.
+If you have diarrhea, you should eat fewer animal products and instead increase your intake of fiber, fluids, fruit and vegetables.
 Psyllium husks can be particularly helpful.

-Tip: A diet rich in fruits and vegetables leads to diversity of intestinal flora.
-In vegans come more protective and anti-inflammatory bacteria in the intestine than in people with a mixed diet.
+Tip: A diet rich in fruit and vegetables leads to diversity in the intestinal flora.
+Vegans have more Protective and anti-inflammatory bacteria in the intestine than in people on a mixed diet.
 Due to the increased fiber intake in the plant-based diet, more short-chain fatty acids are metabolized and the pH value in the stool becomes more acidic.
 This reduces the number of pathogenic putrefactive bacteria.

 10. metabolic syndrome

-The metabolic syndrome consists of four indicatorswhich together form a major risk factor for fatal cardiovascular diseases.
-For this reason, the metabolic syndrome is often also called deadly quartet called.
+The metabolic syndrome consists of four indicatorswhich together form a significant risk factor for fatal diseases of the cardiovascular system.
+This is why metabolic syndrome is often referred to as deadly quartet called.
 These include:

 - abdominal obesity

-- Increased blood glucose level or insulin resistance
+- Elevated blood sugar levels or insulin resistance

-Metabolic syndrome can also be classified as a diet-related disease, as all four conditions are due to poor nutrition.
-The good thing is that with the right diet, you can reverse the symptoms.
+Metabolic syndrome can also be classified as a diet-related disease, as all four diseases are caused by a poor diet.
+The good thing is that the symptoms can be reversed with the right diet.

 Diet-related diseases are preventable!

-Sick from food?
-It doesn't have to be.
-With a balanced, plant-based diet, you can do a lot for your health - both prevent and cure disease.
-Of course, this doesn't apply to every disease, but you can reverse many diet-related illnesses with a change in lifestyle.
+Sick from eating?
+That doesn't have to be the case.
+With a balanced, plant-based diet, you can do a lot for your health - both prevent and cure illnesses.
+Of course, this doesn't apply to every illness, but you can reverse many diet-related illnesses with a change of lifestyle.

-Do you have questions, tips or your own experience with diseases as a result of a bad diet?
-Then feel free to write me a comment.
+Do you have any questions, tips or your own experiences with illnesses as a result of a poor diet?
+Then please write me a comment.

 All the best,